Nomber1-1/McGameJam-2023-D-10/README.md

 **D-10 was made in collaboration with:**

-- Tavio Ficaccio - Programming (Typing Mini-game)
+- Tavio Ficaccio - Programming (Game Mechanism)

 - Joel Boyer - Partical Effects